 For deemed IRAs under section 408(q), use the rules that apply to traditional IRAs or Roth IRAs as applicable.
-Simplified employee pension (SEP) IRAs wines incentive motels plan for employees (SIMPLE)
+Simplified employee pension (SEP)

-and savings incentive match plan for employees'(SIMPLE) IRAs, however, may not be used as deemed IRAs.
+IRAs and savings incentive match plan for employees (SIMPLE) IRAs, however, may not be used as deemed IRAs.

 Deemed IRAs.
 A qualified employer plan may allow employees to make voluntary employee contributions to a separate account or annuity established under the plan.
 Under the terms of the qualified employer plan, the account or annuity must meet the applicable requirements of section 408 or 408A for a traditional IRA or Roth IRA.
-Under section 408(q), the "deemed IRA" portion of the qualified employer plan is subject to the rules applicable to traditional and Roth IRAs, and not to those of the applicable plan under section 401(a), 403(a), 403(b), or 457.
+Under section 408(g), the "deemed IRA"

+portion of the qualified employer plan is subject to the rules applicable to traditional and Roth IRAs, and not to those of the applicable plan under section 401(a), 403(a), 403(b), or 457.